TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/prerequisites/_index.md

 ## License

-The Things Stack requires a license key to run.
+{{% tts %}} requires a license key to run.
 Please [contact our sales team](mailto:sales@thethingsindustries.com) for your license key.

 ## (Optional) Packet Broker Access

-The Things Stack contains the Packet Broker Agent component that can communicate with [Packet Broker](https://packetbroker.net/).
+{{% tts %}} contains the Packet Broker Agent component that can communicate with [Packet Broker](https://packetbroker.net/).

 Packet Broker is disabled by default in the Helm charts.
 When enabled, it can operate either only a Forwarder or as both a Forwarder and a Home Network.
-Check the [The Things Stack Documentation](https://www.thethingsindustries.com/docs/the-things-stack/packet-broker/) for more details.
+Check the [{{% tts %}} Documentation](https://www.thethingsindustries.com/docs/the-things-stack/packet-broker/) for more details.

 - If the cluster acts simply as a forwarder that forwards traffic to Packet Broker, then all that is needed are access credentials.
 - If the cluster also needs to work as a Packer Broker Home Network, in addition to the access credentials, the cluster either needs a NetID from the LoRa Alliance or The Things Industries can lease a DevAddr Block.